- The Interview

 The following documents are required for your case.
 If you did not submit these documents to NVC, you are required to bring the original documents (with notarized English translation) to your scheduled interview appointment.
 Failure to provide these documents at your interview will delay your case.
 For Myanmar translation, click here.

-- Additional Form If you are a third country national (not a citizen of Burma) applying for a nonimmigrant or immigrant visa, the additional form listing family members and occupations is not required
+- Additional Form : (Please note: If you are not a citizen of Burma, the additional form is not required.)

-- Passport(s) valid for six months beyond the intended date of entry into the United States.
+- Passport(s): valid for six months beyond the intended date of entry into the United States.
 (Please include one photocopy of the bio page)

 - Photographs: Two unfiltered 2×2 inch color photographs, on a white background, no older than 6 months, with no eyeglasses.
 See the required photo format explained in Photograph Requirements.

 - Birth Certificate: Original birth certificate and notarized translation, plus one photocopy of each document.
 If you do not have a birth certificate, click here for more information.

 - Marriage/Divorce/Death Certificate: Original certificates and notarized translation, plus one photocopy of each document.
-If you do not have the marriage/divorce/death certificate required, click here for more information.
+If you do not have a marriage/divorce/death certificate, click here for more information.

-- Police Certificate: Original certificate and notarized translation, plus one photocopy.
-Police certificates must be obtained from the Burmese township police station of your primary residence where you have resided for six months or more past the age of 16, and all other countries where you have resided for over one year.
-For persons residing overseas, the most practical way to obtain the certificate is through close relatives or friends still in Myanmar.
+- Police Certificate: Updated original police certificates and a notarized English translation.
+Police certificates must be obtained from the Burmese township police station of your primary residence where you have resided for six month or more past the age of 16, and all other countries you have resided for over one year.
+For persons residing overseas, the most practical way to obtain the certificate is through close relatives or friends still in Burma.

 - Court Records: If applicable.
 Please submit the original document, a notarized translation, and one photocopy of each.